Version française | Frames | PDF | RSS | Home

 • Hand-over between USB mode and Bluetooth mode is not transparent for applications.

-• Monitoring of battery status is not implemented.
+• Monitoring of battery status has not been tested.

 6. About the demo videos